-The word Sigh (Noun) refers to letting out a long, audible breath, often as a sign of sadness, relief, or tiredness.
+The word Sigh (noun) refers to letting out a long, audible breath—often a sign of sadness, relief, tiredness, or frustration.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Sigh correctly in sentences.

 Sigh Explained in Depth